dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ### Clear main db

-Remove the local database which contains critical information about your DAppNode, such as the dyndns identity, Ips registry, telegram configuration etc.
+Remove the local database which contains critical information about your DAppNode, such as its DynDNS identity, IPFS registry, Telegram Bot configuration, auto update and repository selections, etc.

 <p align="center">
     <img src="../../../../img/system_view_advanced_6.png"/>